-Specially made paddling jackets are a good option for your outer layer.
+Specially made paddling jackets are a good option for your outer layer if you wear a wetsuit.
 They have closed necks and wrist cuffs to keep out rain or spray, so they are ideal in “warmer” weather.

 Hats for kayaking in the cold

-You loose a lot of heat through your head, so make sure you get head protection suitable for the temperatures you will be kayaking in.
+You lose a lot of heat through your head, so ensure you get head protection suitable for the temperatures you will be kayaking in.
 Whole-body temperature regulation starts by keeping your head warm.

 If you need a helmet, make sure you wear a skullcap underneath it.
-If your route does not warrant a helmet, a thick synthetic ski hat will do.
+A thick synthetic ski hat will do if your route does not warrant a helmet.

 Your best option is to get a neoprene full coverage hood, which keeps your head warm and keeps water out in case you fall in.